jxvar6s/SQL_Pracice/selecting.md

 # select
-The following examples will show a basic fuctionality of _SELECT_ statement.
+The following examples will show a basic fuctionality of _SELECT_ statement; furthermore, it help us to retrieve data from tables and columns.
 ## SELECT Syntax
 ```bash
 SELECT